kontex-neuro/ThorVision/docs/docs/getting-started.md

 # Getting Started

-Welcome to the Thor Vision developer docs!
+Welcome to the ThorVision developer docs!
 This guide will walk you through building and deploying the app from source.

 ---